The Resolution of Lenses and Images.

 What is The Impact of Angular Resolution on Computer Vision?

-Angular resolution defines the largest object scale that can be input into a network.
+Angular resolution limits the smallest object a network can reliably detect, not the largest.
 The impact on performance is direct.
 Dollar et.
 Al shows the direct result on average miss rate of pedestrian detectors.
 With less than 50 pixels, even state of the art detectors can have a 50% miss rate on detection.
 This increases rapidly as scale decreases.

 From: Dollár, et. al. "Pedestrian Detection: An Evaluation of the State of the Art"